 The substation automation system shall be offered from a manufacturer who must have designed, manufactured, tested, installed and commissioned Substation Automation System which must be in satisfactory operation on 220 KV system or higher for at least 2 (two) years as on the date of bid opening.

-The Substation Automation System (SAS) shall be installed to control and monitor all the substation equipments from Remote Control Centre (RCC) as well as from local control centre.
+The Substation Automation System (SAS) shall be installed to control and monitor all the substation equipments from Remote Control Centre (RCC) as well as from local control centre and from existing 220/66kV Khodays Substation.

 The SAS shall contain the following main functional parts: